How Does Plaque Form?

 As time passes, the plaque tends to harden, narrowing the effective space within your arteries, and limiting the amount of blood that can pass through.

-Why is it Important to Prevent the Formation of Atherosclerotic Plaques?
+Why Is It Important to Prevent the Formation of Atherosclerotic Plaques?

 Due to the fact that less blood can pass through your arteries there is decreased oxygen delivery to your vital organ systems.
 This can put you at risk for developing heart disease, stroke, and organ failure eventually leading to death.

-Atherosclerosis Prevention Diet: Why is Diet Important for Atherosclerosis?
+Atherosclerosis Prevention Diet: Why Is Diet Important for Atherosclerosis?

 The exact cause of atherosclerotic plaque formation is currently unknown.
-However, medical professionals have identified that certain genetic traits, medical conditions, and lifestyle habits may increase the risk of you developing this condition.
+However, medical professionals have identified that certain genetic traits, medical conditions, and lifestyle habits may increase the risk of developing this condition.